KronicDeth/intellij-elixir/CONTRIBUTING.md

-`continue-on-error` covers the whole leg - toolchain setup, compile, sandbox, quoter build and tests - not just the test step, because an unsupported Elixir can fail at any of those and they all mean the same thing. `setup-beam` may not publish the pair; the quoter may not compile on it.
+`continue-on-error` covers the whole leg - toolchain setup, compile, sandbox, quoter build and tests - not just the test step, because an unsupported Elixir can fail at any of those and they all mean the same thing. `setup-beam` may not publish the pair.
 The annotation on a failed informational leg names the phase it died in, so you can tell those apart.

 ##### Reading a leg in the checks list